-We appreciate your visit!
-This site was built by fans, for fans.
-It is the only site on the Web entirely devoted to Jeffrey Hunter’s life and work, with no ads to clutter up your experience.
-Be well, and enjoy the site!
+Thanks for stopping by!
+This fansite was created by Jeffrey Hunter fans, for other fans to enjoy.
+It’s entirely devoted to Jeff’s life and work, with no ads to clutter up your experience.
+Be well, and enjoy!

 “Without sounding smug, I’ve always felt that you have to be well prepared when old man opportunity comes knocking.
 I always wanted to be an actor, and so I did everything possible to prepare myself for my career.”

 “Be natural, sincere and honest on and off screen and stage or radio.
 A good acting job must come from the mind and heart.”